 Nordic Beet Research is my employer and is an awesome place to work.
 At least, I think so.
 NBRs mandate is to conduct research into sugar beet production on behalf of growers and industry in both Sweden and Denmark.
 Research spans across the entire on-farm production system – so, recongnising sugar beet is part of a crop rotation – through to the delivery of the harvested crop at the processing factory.

 Within the NBR family, there are some 11 employees, 10 board members, a couple of dozen field staff, a few dozen research hosts, 2000 growers and one parent company in industry.
-The many research partners at universities and other national institutes as part of the family too.
+There are many research partners at universities and other national institutes as part of the family too.

 NBRs researchers are split between Sweden and Denmark.
 Administration is based in Denmark, but deals with the many systems of both nations.